Docs/ Replace AWS Access Keys with Short-Lived Credentials

 }

-Because Vouch marks both tags as transitive, they automatically propagate through role chains.
-If a developer assumes a hub role via Vouch and then chains into a spoke role in another account, the spoke role’s trust policy can still evaluate aws:PrincipalTag/email and aws:PrincipalTag/domain conditions.
+Because Vouch marks all tags as transitive, they automatically propagate through role chains.
+If a developer assumes a hub role via Vouch and then chains into a spoke role in another account, the spoke role’s trust policy can still evaluate aws:PrincipalTag/vouch:Email and aws:PrincipalTag/vouch:Domain conditions.

 Each developer needs to tell the CLI which IAM role to assume and in which AWS profile to store the credentials.
 Run: